moonymachine/scrutable-objects/README.md

 }
 ```

-Note that this does not prevent all ways changing the object reference at runtime, so write your code defensively.
+Note that this does not prevent all ways of changing the object reference at runtime, so write your code defensively.

 #### Lists and Arrays